 This program of study is taught completely in English.

-Thanks to close and interdisciplinary collaboration between the departments of Business Informatics, Sociology, Political Science, and Mathematics you can take advantage of the excellent range of courses available in four different areas.
+Thanks to close and interdisciplinary collaboration between the departments of Business Informatics, Sociology, Political Science, and Mathematics you can take advantage of the excellent range of courses available in different areas.
 You can select from a wide range of modules and focus on areas that suit your goals and interests.

-With only about 25 students, the class size of this program of study is rather small.
-Students in the master’s program Mannheim Master in Data Science thus benefit from a superb student-to-faculty ratio.
+With only about 55 students, the class size of this program of study is rather small.
+Students in the master’s program Mannheim Master in Data Science thus benefit from a superb student-to-teacher ratio.
 A motivated and interdisciplinary team of professors will be happy to personally answer any study-related questions.

 The University of Mannheim is part of a global network.
 The university’s ties to more than 450 partner universities all over the world do not only impact life on campus, but also open numerous doors to those students who wish to go abroad.

 The various departments have numerous close contacts to the industry that students can benefit from when looking for an internship or carrying out the mandatory team project at a company.
 They even have the opportunity to write their master’s thesis in cooperation with a company.

-According to the magazine Harvard Business Review 2012, to be a data scientist means to have „the sexiest job of the 21st century“.
+According to a 2012 article in the magazine Harvard Business Review, to be a data scientist means to have “the sexiest job of the 21st century”.
 Why?
 Data management and data analysis are becoming more and more important in the field.
-Expert data scientist are very much sought after in a variety of fields, our graduates thus have excellent career prospects.
+Expert data scientist are very much sought-after in a variety of fields, our graduates thus have excellent career prospects.